FAQs: everything you need to know

 We are very fortunate that the Hauraki Gulf Marine Park has dolphins and whales resident year-round, so any time of year is a great time to join us on safari.
 We’re more likely to see very large pods of dolphins banding together in winter, which is a great reason to brave the cold instead of waiting for summer!

 How often do you see Orca?
-I really want to see Orca – when is the best time?
+When is the best time to see orca?

 Orca pass through the Hauraki Gulf Marine Park throughout the year, which means we could see them on any safari.
 However, it’s worth noting that there are estimated to be less than 200 orca around the coast of New Zealand.